ZivaVatra/SDAT/README.md

 <pre>
 Usage:
-	* There must be a "./tmp" and "./scans" folder in the CWD.
+	* There must be a "./scans" folder in the CWD.
+This is where the results are saved

-	* You have to edit the script $DEVICE variable, and put in which device you want to use.
-For example, if I run "scanimage -L": device `v4l:/dev/video0' is a Noname UNKNOWN/GENERIC virtual device device `epkowa:interpreter:001:006' is a Epson Perfection V330 Photo flatbed scanner Then use the bits in the quotes as your device.

-	* The script will auto-detect rotation of script, so you don't have to worry about it
+	* The script will attempt to scan and use the first found scanning device
+	* You may need to set TESS_DATADIR variable to something other than the default, as this varies by tesseract version (and distro package)

 	* Run the script as follows:
 		./SDAT.sh $Name_of_scan

 Known bugs:
 	* Script will accept a blank file name, which it shouldn't.
-	* Script won't check and create the needed temp folders
 </pre>